-Section 75 category Details of evidence/information NICS vacancies are open to those who satisfy their nationality requirements.
-The population data for those whom this policy may affect (NICS employees) is therefore broad and may extend beyond Northern Ireland.
-Religious belief According to the 2011 Census in Northern Ireland, 40% of the economically active population declared themselves to be Catholic, 41% Protestant, less than 0.01% other religions, 12% no religion and 6% did not state their religion.
+Section 75 category Details of evidence/information population data for those beyond Northern Ireland NICS vacancies are open to those who satisfy their nationality requirements.
+The population data for those whom this policy may affect is therefore broad and may extend beyond Northern Ireland.
+The Census data collected in Northern Ireland in 2021 in relation to Section 75 categories is not yet available.
+Religious belief According to the 2011 Census in Northern Ireland, 40% of the economically active population declared themselves to be

+Catholic, 41% Protestant, less than 0.01% other religions, 12% no religion and 6% did not state their religion.
 Political opinion In line with Equality Commission guidance, Community Background may be taken as a proxy for political opinion.
 Racial group According to the 2011 Census in Northern Ireland, 98.2% of the economically active population declared themselves to be White, 1.1% Asian, less than 0.01% Irish Travellers, 0.2% Black, 0.2% Mixed and 0.2% Other.
 Age According to the 2011 Census in Northern Ireland, the ages the economically active population declared themselves to be were: 16-24: 15.9% 24-34: 24% 35-44: 23.9% 45-74: 36.1% Marital Status The 2011 Census found that 36.14% of the NI population identified as single, 47.56% as married, 0.09% as in a same sex civil partnership, 3.98% separated, 5.45% divorced or formerly in a same sex civil partnership which is now dissolved and 6.78% widowed.
 Sexual orientation There is no Census data on sexual orientation.
-An estimated 6% to 10% of the population identifies as lesbian, gay, bisexual and transgender.
-According to the statistical publication Sexual Orientation, UK: 2018, Office for National Statistics, 94.6% of the UK population identified as heterosexual or straight in 2018.
-Men and women generally According to the 2011 Census in Northern Ireland, 52.98% of the economically active population declared themselves to be male and 47.02% female.
+An estimation to 10% of the population identifies as lesbian, gay, bised transgender.
+According to the statistical publication Sex Orientation, UK: 2020, Office for National Statistics, 93.0 UK population identified as heterosexual or straight in 2 Men and women generally According to the 2011 Census in Northern Ireland, 52.98% of the economically active population declared themselves to be male and 47.02% female.
 Disability In the 2011 Census 20.69% of the NI population reported that their day-to-day activities were limited because of a long-standing health problem or disability.
+The disability employment gap in Northern Ireland is 42.2% (NISRA, Disability Employment Gap Northern Ireland 2020).
 Dependants According to the 2011 Census, 33.86% of NI households have dependent children.